Million-dollar donor's long wait for sports centre almost over

 “I’m excited for the future generation because I’ve played enough sport to understand the good that comes with it in terms of the opportunities it offers to locals.

-After 16 years in the making, Magan said he would be excited when the construction of the Hub physically gets underway.
+He said after 16 years in the making, it would be exciting when the construction of the Hub physically got under way.

 “We’ve had two recessions nationwide since and plenty of ups and downs.
 Our progress has been knocked back for reasons beyond our control.